Fall Mantel Vignette

 The second weekend in October we’re moving Terry from Indiana to a permanent spot in Illinois.
 The campground is much closer and we’ll be able to work on him easier.

 For the longest time, I’ve wanted to remove the sheet music on the fireplace wall.
-Last week seemed like the perfect time to do!
+Last week seemed like the perfect time to do it!

 As we started scrapping off the sheet music the plaster walls started coming down with it.

-As we removed more plaster the lath boards had disintegrated for water damage.
+As we removed more plaster the lath boards had disintegrated from water damage.
 We found that there were two additional layers of drywall over the original plaster walls.
-There was no way to save any of it so removed it all.
+There was no way to save any of it so we removed it all.

 This area has been a “weak” spot at the Charmer since all four peaks rainwater runs behind the fireplace chimney and water collects.

 The exposed brick and the white is limestone bleeding through.
 My family was in the masonry business and learn muriatic acid cleans brick.
 I’m leaning to painting the entire fireplace white but I want to live with it for awhile…

 The Fall mantel vignette began with this gorgeous oil painting found last weekend thrifting while glamping.
 A total score for $5!
 I love the cottagey fall feeling to it.
 I so wish I had a pond in front of the Charmer…

 Fall oil paintings are so easy to find and how do I know, because I have way too many!

 In the back of the oil painting is a white barn door that was used for the Spring Mantel.